 My Nonprofit Reviews

-Review for Hope Of Survivors, Bedford, IA, USA
+Review for Hope Of Survivors, Sonoma, CA, USA

 My wife was sexually exploited by our pastor while seeking counseling for depression and anxiety.
 Over the years he had positioned himself as a close friend and kept me as an insider.
 However, our relationship was usually strained and confusing as he would take advantage of me and several close friends in a variety of situations.